angelalien/VRDL-HW3/README.md

 To train the model, run the train.ipynb file on Google Colab.

-> This command has been included in train.ipynb file.
+> This process has been included in train.ipynb file.

 After running, you will get some output files: nucleus_cocoformat.json, model_final.pth